About Me

 Education

-I have been a master student of Computer Science at EPFL and previously I have studied computer science at the University of Trento.
+I am a PhD student at IDSIA USI-SUPSI.
+Previously I had my master's in CS at EPFL and my bachelor's in CS at the University of Trento.
 Before university, I have attended the Scientific High School Galilei Trento, where I have developed my passion for computer science taking part in multiple robotics and coding competitions.

 The courses I took focused on algorithms, probability and machine learning.
 The courses I am most fond of are (in no particular order):